codingABI/3dRotation/README.md

 ![detect backsides](/assets/images/DetectBacksides.svg)

 ## Overlapping objects
-For simple convex objects like the default 3d object in this project, which has no overlapping parts drawing only the outer lines without filling the polygons is sufficient and the order in which the polygons are rendered does not matter.
+For simple convex objects like the default 3d object in this project, which has no overlapping parts, drawing only the outer lines without filling the polygons is sufficient and the order in which the polygons are rendered does not matter.

 When multiple objects overlap or an object overlaps itself, we need to fill the polygons (as we have only black and white, we fill with black) and the order in which the polygons are rendered plays an important role.
 Since only 2KByte RAM is available on an ATMEGA328 microcontroller, no z-buffer is no option.
 To allow at least simple overlapping objects, all polygons are sorted by their minimal z-values and displayed by increasing z-values.
 Glitches are possible due large polygons or perspective distortion.